 1. When was I the most proud in my previous/current position?

 2. What steps did I take to complete the task or fulfill the responsibility?

 3. What was the final outcome and who was positively affected by the task or my efforts?

 As you answer these questions, you will find yourself with a list of accomplishments, value statements, and skills to add to their resume.
 Instead of stating job responsibilities, you can illustrate how effective you are in performing job duties.
 In essence, painting a complete picture of a professional and not just a worker.
 You can use the answer to question 3 above to create the accomplishment-based statement for your resume.

 Ending Thought: Successful professionals do three things: make money, save money/time, and create something new.
 Successful job seekers create accomplishment-based resumes and include these three values within their accomplishment statements.
 Taking this approach could lead to the phone call for an interview and the job of your dreams.

 Want more job search and career tips?
 Join my mailing list: http://bit.ly/msresumehelptips

-Career Talk with Holly Bunn Online Radio Show,Saturdays at 12:30pm ET.
-Click here to learn more about the show: Ms Resume Help BlogTalk Radio Show (Home)
+Career Talk with Holly Bunn Online Radio Show Archives: Click here to hear show episodes: Ms Resume Help BlogTalk Radio Show (Home)